ucb-stat133/stat133-fall-2017/labs/lab12-web-scraping.md

   extract(1:2)
 ```

-Having extracted the tables we are interested in, we can select the `<a>` nodes, and then extract the values that correspond to the names of the teams:
+Having extracted the tables we are interested in, we can select the `<a>` nodes, and then extract the content that corresponds to the name of the teams:

 ``` r
 # extract names of teams